 One or two sample maps will be initially provided, but I'll also ask each group to come up with a map that is interesting to them.
 There are various ways a map may be interesting, and so hopefully we'll get a variety of map types.

 For the tournament at the end of the project, we'll discuss in class which maps to use.
 The instructor/TA will also design one or two maps that you won't have seen in advance.
-We'll try different values of $d$ and $n$ to see how that affects strategy.
+We'll try different values of and to see how that affects strategy.

 Some things to think about: